polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 similarly, in the case of memory space 0.

-Now, let's look at the memref corresponding to the buffer for the LHS matrix (%A), which of type memref<64x256xf64>.
+Now, let's look at the memref corresponding to the buffer for the LHS matrix (%A), which is of type memref<64x256xf64>.

 ![](lhs-layout.png)

 *Figure: LHS buffer layout*

 This block is being multiplied with the RHS panel of type memref<256x2xvector<2xf64>>.
-The figure above shows how the elements of the A block get traversed, along columns of height M_R all the way up to K_C columns, and then turn around for the next panel, until one has processed all M_C/M_R panels.
+The figure above shows how the elements of A block get traversed: along columns of height M_R all the way up to K_C columns, and then turn around for the next panel, until one has processed all M_C/M_R panels.
 Note that the elements aren't being accessed contiguously.
 But since the block of A is L2 cache resident and is just streamed through L1, we still